When and where was Shakespeare born?

-The easiest answer to this question is 233.
+The easiest answer to this question is 235.
 Anthony West counts 232 in his 2001 census of First Folios.
-In 2014, a new copy was identified in France.
+In 2014, a previously uncounted copy was discovered in France, and in 2016 two more came to light in Britain.
 But the full answer is more complicated: there are additional copies whose whereabouts aren’t currently known, and differentiating between a complete copy and a fragment of a First Folio can be tricky.

 Who has the most First Folios?